Skip to content

 Solution

-To resolve this error, ensure that you have superuser privileges by using the “sudo” command before the package management operation.
+To reiterate, ensure that you have superuser privileges by using the “sudo” command before the package management operation.
 For instance, you can employ the following command: “sudo apt-get update” to refresh the package list.
 By appending “sudo” to your package management commands, you gain the necessary authorization to access system files and overcome the permission denied obstacle.

 Remember, maintaining proper permissions is vital for a secure and stable Linux system.
 So, whenever you encounter “Linux Error 13,” simply prepend “sudo” to your package management commands to ensure successful execution.